curv3d/curv/ideas/Analyzer.md

  1. I could create a distinct subclass of Expression for each built-in operator.
     Eg, Binary_Plus_Expression.
     * So how is sin(x) represented, and do I use different representations based on syntax?
-One difference is that 'sin' is a builtin in TeaCAD, so I need a 'sin' Value and 'sin' Bindable anyway, whereas I've made no commitment that there is a '+' function in the builtin namespace.
+One difference is that 'sin' is a builtin in Curv, so I need a 'sin' Value and 'sin' Bindable anyway, whereas I've made no commitment that there is a '+' function in the builtin namespace.
  2. General purpose function application node, with a function and a